What are articles?

 The indefinite article

 The indefinite article takes two forms.
-It’s the word a when it precedes a word that begins with a consonant.
-It’s the word an when it precedes a word that begins with a vowel.
+It’s the word a when it precedes a word that begins with a consonant sound.
+It’s the word an when it precedes a word that begins with a vowel sound.
 The indefinite article indicates that a noun refers to a general idea or category of a thing rather than a specific thing.

 For example, you might ask your friend, “Should I bring a gift to the party?”
 Your friend will understand that you are not asking about a specific type of gift or a specific item.
 “I am going to bring an apple pie,” your friend tells you.
 Again, the indefinite article indicates that she is not talking about a particular apple pie.
 Your friend probably doesn’t even have any pie yet.
 The indefinite article appears only with singular nouns.
 Consider the following examples of indefinite articles used in context:

-There are a few exceptions to the general rule of using a before words that start with consonants and an before words that begin with vowels.
+As mentioned, the rule is to use a before words that start with a consonant sound and an before words that begin with a vowel sound.
+This can be tricky because some words that start with consonants don’t start with a consonant sound; the same is true of some words that start with vowels.
 The first letter of the word honor, for example, is a consonant, but it’s unpronounced.
 Despite its spelling, the word honor begins with a vowel sound.
 Therefore, we use an.
 Consider the example sentence below for an illustration of this concept.

 Similarly, when the first letter of a word is a vowel but is pronounced with a consonant sound, use a, as in the sample sentence below: